Full-Thrust/Morena-Shipyards/home/mailinglists.md

 ---
 title: Mailing Lists
+anchor: mailing-lists
+date: 2022-03-01
 tags:
   - homesection
   - mailinglists
 ---
 [Morena Shipyards **groups.io** mailing list](https://thefasastartrekuniversee-group.groups.io/g/MorenaShipyards)

 The mail forum is available to discuss **FASA** ship construction, or for other Star Trek related topics.
 We hope that you enjoy perusing the work located here.
 There is a huge file section and this is the best way to locate the game materials again.
+This is the main reason to join.

-Your input is greatly desired, follow these steps:-
+Your input is greatly desired, follow these steps:

 - [Join **groups.io**](https://groups.io/register)
 - [Apply for membership of this group](https://thefasastartrekuniversee-group.groups.io/g/main) the **FASA** Star Trek® Universe E-Group